kubk/kubk/README.md

-Hi there 👋 I am a full-stack developer passionate about UI/UX, static typing, and unit testing.
+Hi there 👋 I am a full-stack developer passionate about UI/UX, static typing, and automated testing.
 I  believe explaining is a great way of learning that's why I do blogging.
 Latest blog posts:
 - [Display calendar using SQL](https://teletype.in/@alteregor/sql-calendar)
 - [Configure HTTPS for wildcard domains with Nginx and Certbot](https://teletype.in/@alteregor/nginx-certbot-wildcard)